amber-lang/amber-docs/docs/0.4.0-alpha/basic_syntax/conditions.md

 ## If Statement

-The good ol' if statement that one may recognize from other modern programming languages:
+The good old if statement that one may recognize from other modern programming languages:

 ```ab
 if age >= 16 {